CodeJugalbandi/FunctionalProgramming/melodies/expression_problem/README.md

 **BRAMHA** By doing this, we've satisfied the first part of what is called the "Expression Problem" (Phil Wadler '98):

 ```
-(1) be able to create new types to implement existing interfaces
+(EP1) be able to create new types to implement existing interfaces
 This is hardly impressive, all OO languages allow you to create new classes to implement existing interfaces.
 ```
-**BRAMHA** The second part of the Expression Problem is more rare to see in languages:
+**BRAMHA** The second part of the Expression Problem, harder to achieve on some OO languages:

 ```
-(2) be able to implement a new interface for an existing type
+(EP2) be able to implement a new interface for an existing type
 ```
-**BRAMHA** To achieve (2) with Clojure we can do this:
+**BRAMHA** To achieve (EP2) with Clojure we can do this:

 ```
 (defprotocol Graphic
   (draw [this]))